zaman584/tsugi/README.md

 TSUGI - A Framework for Building PHP-Based Learning Tools
 =========================================================

+This branch (0.1.0) is the code before extracting and refactoring code into the tsugi-php library repository

 Welcome to the www.tsugi.org project.
 Its goal is to build a scalable multi-tenant "tool" hosting environment based on the emerging IMS standards.